 184 Court Street, Binghamton, NY 13901

-These services are delivered at locations of convenience to the client, at school, in the home as well as clinic.
-The project has offices at probation and The Lourdes Corner for Youth and Family Services outpatient clinic at 303 Main Street.
-It serves over 200 youth and family members annually.
-Services are offered Monday through Friday, 9:00 AM to 5:30 PM.
+These services are delivered in school or in our outpatient clinic at 184 Court Street in Binghamton.
+It serves over 60 youth and family members annually.
+Services are offered Monday through Friday, 8:00 AM to 5:00 PM.

 MHJJ provides the following services: